Time reversal of diffusion processes under a finite entropy condition: Introduction

 where $\aa$ is a field on $\ZZ$ (not depending on time) with values in the set $S_+$ of all symmetric positive matrices and $U$ is a differentiable numerical function.
-The equilibrium measure of this dynamics is
+The equilibrium measures of this dynamics are proportional to

 Expanding the divergence term, we see that the drift field of the generator is

 \begin{hypotheses} \ \begin{enumerate}[(i)] \item $U\in C^1(\ZZ)$, $\aa$ is invertible and in $C ^1(\ZZ,S_+)$, \item for some $K\ge 0,$\quad $x\scal \vv ^{ \aa,\mm}(x)+\tr \aa(x)\le K(1+|x|^2)$ for all $x\in\ZZ$. \end{enumerate} \end{hypotheses} It is a standard result that under these hypotheses, the martingale problem $\MP(\mm,\vv ^{ \aa,\mm},\aa )$ admits a unique solution denoted by